Lambert-Eaton Syndrome

 How is Lambert-Eaton syndrome diagnosed?

 If your healthcare provider finds that you have this condition, you'll be checked for lung cancer and other cancers, such as lymphoma.
-If cancer isn’t found at first, you may need regular check-ups to keep looking for an underlying cancer, as Lambert-Eaton syndrome may appear as much as 3 years before a cancer diagnosis.
+If cancer isn’t found at first, you may need regular screenings or CT scans for up to 5 years checkups to keep looking to watch for an underlying cancer.
+That's because Lambert-Eaton syndrome may appear as much as 3 years before a cancer diagnosis.

 How is Lambert-Eaton syndrome treated?